 - The victim.

+- Whether there may have been other victims.

 - The alleged perpetrator.

 - Other pupils at the school, especially any actions that are appropriate to protect them.

+- The time and location of the incident and any action required to make the location safer.